Shreeyak/cleargrasp/README.md

         ```bash
         cd api/depth2depth/gaps
         export CPATH="/usr/include/hdf5/serial/"  # Ensure this path is same as read from output of `find /usr -iname "*hdf5.h*"`

         make
         ```

-        This should create an executable in `./gaps/bin/x86_64/depth2depth`.
+        This should create an executable, `api/depth2depth/gaps/bin/x86_64/depth2depth`.
 The config files will need the path to this executable to run our depth estimation pipeline.

-    - Check the executable:
+    - Check the executable, by passing in the provided sample files:

         ```bash
         cd api/depth2depth/gaps
         bash depth2depth.sh
         ```

         This will generate `gaps/sample_files/output-depth.png`, which should match the `expected-output-depth.png` sample file.
+It will also generate RGB visualizations of all the intermediate files.

 ## To run the code: